Hilton Cartwright: 2018: Playing for Middlesex

 Cartwright signed to play for the English county Middlesex over the 2018 summer.
 Middlesex signed in him in part due to conversations with former Middlesex teammates Adam Voges and Justin Langer.

 Highlights of Cartwright's season include 4–33 against Glamorgan.
 However, after five first class games he had scored 78 runs at an average of 9.75.

 2025: Playing for Hampshire

 In July 2025, Cartwright signed for Hampshire County Cricket Club to play in the final six matches of the group stages of that season's T20 Blast.
+In January 2026, he agreed a deal to rejoin the club to play in that year's T20 Blast.